faizakhancode/huntar-fe/README.md

-# scavangAR-fe
+# Hunt-AR-fe

-The frontend repository for ScavengAR, a browser-first, quick to set up and accessible AR treasure hunt game.
+The frontend repository for Hunt-AR, a browser-first, quick to set up and accessible AR treasure hunt game.

 <br />